benbucksch/pacc/draft-bucksch-mailmaint-pacc.md

 | `activeSync`  | https       | 443  | ActiveSync            | |
 | `graph`       | https       | 443  | Microsoft Graph       | |

 Other protocol names can be added using an IANA registry.
-Their respective registrations need to define
+Their respective registrations need to define:
 * Protocol: The `protocol` name, as appearing in the JSON
 * URL scheme: Which URL scheme or schemes are to used in the URL
 * Port: The default port number, if none is given in the URL